GridTools/gt4py/docs/functional/QuickstartGuide.md

 b = np_as_located_field(CellDim, KDim)(np.full(shape=grid_shape, fill_value=b_value))
 ```

-To define operations involving one or more fields, we will use *field operators*.
+To define operations involving one or more fields, GT4Py allows us to declare *field operators*.
 Field operators are pure functions (i.e. functions without side effects) that take immutable `Field`s as arguments and output another `Field` as a result.
 Field operators must be declared with the `@field_operator` decorator, and are allowed to use a certain subset of the Python syntax.

 ```{code-cell} ipython3
 @field_operator